Irrelon/nextjs-morph-page/readme.md

 ## Whole-Page Based Transitions

-When you move to a new page, the `Component` will change, and the `PageTransition` component will detect that.
+When you move to a new page, the `Component` will change, and the `MorphTransition` component will detect that.
 Instead of immediately unmounting the page, it will apply the `page-transition-exit` class to a wrapper around the page to initialize the "exit" transition, and will then apply the `page-transition-exit-active` class as well to begin the transition.
 This is